Strategic Network Creation for Enabling Greedy Routing: Tree Metrics

 \begin{restatable}{theorem}{thmthreethree} In a tree metric, the network $G^T$ is always a NE and a social optimum. \end{restatable} \begin{proof} Consider an agent \(u \in \mathcal{P}\).
 First, observe that in \(G^T\) all of agent~\(u\)'s distances and stretches are already minimal.
 Hence, adding any edges cannot improve its stretchcosts.
 Moreover, by \Cref{lem:tree-subtree-edges}, agent \(u\) also cannot remove any edges.
 For the same reason, swapping an edge $(u,v)$ with another edge $(u,w)$ is only possible for \(T' \in below(u)\), such that $u,v \in V(T')$, i.e., if the two nodes belong to the same subtree.
 However, since swapping edges does not change agent $u$'s edgecosts, such a swap cannot be an improving move since agent $u$'s stretchcosts cannot be further improved.
 Hence, there are no improving moves for any agent and \(G^T\) is a NE.
 Because all distances and stretches are minimal and there is no cheaper set of edges to enable greedy routing, the network \(G^T\) must also be social optimum. \end{proof}

 In the following, we show that GE are unique.
 This completely characterizes all GE and NE.

 \begin{theorem} In a tree metric, the network \(G^T\) is the only GE. \end{theorem} \begin{proof} We prove the statement in two steps while assuming, for the sake of contradiction, that there is a GE network \(G\) that differs from \(G^T\).
 First, we show that in this case, network $G^T$ cannot be a proper subgraph of $G$, i.e., network $G$ contains all the edges of $G^T$ and at least one other edge.
 Then, in a second step, we show that if $G^T$ is not a subgraph of $G$, i.e., if $G$ does not contain all the edges of $G^T$, then $G$ is not in GE.
-This yields that any GE network must be identical to $G^T$.
+Hence, any GE network is identical to $G^T$.

 To show that $G^T = (\points,E^T,\ell)$ cannot be a proper subgraph of $G = (\points, E, \ell)$, we observe that if this was the case, then $E^T \subset E$ holds, i.e., $E\setminus E^T \neq \emptyset$.
 Thus, there exists at least one edge $e \in E \setminus E^T$.
 However, by definition of $G^T$, the total strechcosts and the distances are minimized in the network~$G^T$.
 Hence, removing the edge $e \in E \setminus E^T$ would be an improving move.
 A contradiction.